jsor/jcarousel/docs/plugins/control/reference/installation.rst

     });
     </script>

+See section :ref:`reference.usage.navigating-the-carousel-target-formats` for more information about the target argument

 As you can see, you setup the controls independently from the carousel and the plugin tries to autodetect the carousel.